 As a Topping:

-Mix together half a cup of peanut butter to two cups of yoghurt, and use this as icing or frosting.
-Decorate with a few pieces of chicken, kibble, or your puppy’s favourite meaty treat, such as raw dog food
+Mix together half a cup of peanut butter to two cups of yogurt, and use this as icing or frosting.
+Decorate with a few pieces of chicken, kibble, or your puppy’s favorite meaty treat, such as raw dog food